Home

 Example

-Let us suppose you live in a terrace house or apartment where three sides of the room are solid, well insulated walls.
-The forth side however is all glass - patio doors let's say.
 It is highly likely that the area adjacent to the glass is going to be cooler than the rest of the room during the winter.
 It would seem logical therefore to direct the earlier part of your underfloor pipe run straight to the coolest part of the room - hence ensuring the hottest part of the pipe run is put to work in the coolest area.
-There would be arguably little point in leaving this area until last in your layout, as the coolest water would have least effect and the area would possibly struggle hardest to stay warm.
-Unless you deliberately wished to create such a temperature gradient across the floor for some reason.

 So now you have your hottest water to the coldest point, you have a choice how to start planning the rest of your pipe layout.